Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Two Way

-A two way solenoid valve coil has two ports that can open or close to control the flow.
-They are used where release and restriction of fluids are needed—in air compressors for example.
+A two-way solenoid valve coil features two ports that can open or close to regulate fluid flow.
+These valves are used in applications where controlling the release or restriction of fluids is necessary, such as in air compressors.

 Three Way

-A three way solenoid coil has three ports and two openings that open, alternating according to the requirements of the coil.
-Two of the ports are inlet ports while the other single port is an outlet port.
-It is capable of controlling two different fluids.
+A three-way solenoid coil includes three ports and two openings that alternate based on the coil's requirements.
+Two of the ports serve as inlets, while the third port acts as an outlet.
+This configuration allows for the control of two different fluids.

 Four Way

-A four way solenoid valve coil has an additional port.
-Two of the ports are inlet while the other two are outlets.
-They are used to operate double acting solenoid valve actuators.
+A four-way solenoid valve coil features an additional port, with two ports serving as inlets and the other two as outlets.
+This design is used to operate double-acting solenoid valve actuators.

 Conclusion